sweetbrulee/files-flattener/README.md

 ## Files Flattener

 This repository contains implementations for recursively reading all files in a specified directory and outputting their filenames and contents to a specified output file.
-[TODO](#TODO)

 - [Getting Started](#getting-started)
   - [Python](#python)

 ## Why do I need this?